 A lot of people want to start a sustainable garden as a summer project, but they don’t know where to begin.
 While at first it can seem simple to start a garden (put a seed in the ground, water it, and watch it grow), there’s a lot more to it than you would think.
 Depending on where you live, certain plants are better than others.
 It’s also important to choose the right time for the right plants.
 Picking the right spot for your plants (shade and sun exposure) is also something to consider.

 The first step is in knowing which plants thrive best in your environment.
 For example, some fruits and vegetables, such as tomatoes and sweet corn, grow better during the warmer months.
-Remember to check your area and find out what plants and crops are grown locally.
+Check your area and find out what plants and crops are grown locally.
 This can give you an idea of which plants you’ll be more successful with.

 Sustainable gardening is nothing without proper upkeep.
 There are two essential lessons to help you properly care for your plants.
 The first is to choose organic ways to take care of your plants.
 Not only is this a cost-effective alternative, but it also keeps your plants happier and healthier.
 This is especially important if you plan to grow plants you and your family will enjoy eating.

 Rid your garden of toxic and chemical pesticides.
 Start by working on your garden soil.
 Add natural compost to your garden bed frequently to make it nutrient-rich.

 Choose Sustainable Gardening

 Having a sustainable garden is one of the wisest choices you can make for your family.
 It helps you think ecologically.
-Additionally, you impart in your children the preference for healthier and organically grown products.
-As an added bonus, being equipped with your own sustainable garden also reduces your grocery bills.
+Additionally, you impart to your children the preference for healthier and organically grown products.
+As a bonus, a sustainable garden can help lower your grocery bills.